 Does miswak go bad?

-For how many days can we use a new miswak?
+For how many days can we use a new miswak stick?

-Depending on whether you use a natural twig, or a store bought one, most Miswak twigs can be used anywhere between a month to 40 days.
+Depending on whether you use a natural twig, or a store bought one, most Miswak sticks can be used anywhere between a month to 40 days.